bluespec/Piccolo/README.md

 This repository contains two levels of source code: Verilog and BSV.

-**Verilog RTL** can be found in the following directories:
+**Verilog RTL** can be found in the directories following this pattern:

+        builds/<ARCH>_<SIM>/Verilog_RTL/

+where ARCH represents the implemented RISC-V architecture features <br>
+and SIM is `verilator` or `iverilog`.
+Examples:

         builds/RV32IMU_verilator/Verilog_RTL/
-        builds/RV32IMU_iverilog/Verilog_RTL/
+        builds/RVA32IMU_iverilog/Verilog_RTL/
         builds/RV64AIMSU_verilator/Verilog_RTL/
-        builds/RV64AIMSU_iverilog/Verilog_RTL/

-This is _synthesizable_ RTL (and hence acceptable to Verilator).
+The Verilog RTL is _synthesizable_ (and hence acceptable to Verilator).
 It can be simulated in any Verilog simulator (we provide Makefiles to build simulation executables for Verilator and for Icarus Verilog (iverilog)).

 The RTL represents RISC-V CPU RTL, plus a rudimentary surrounding SoC enabling immediate simulation here, and which is rich enough to enable